EviDenk - Analyzing and promoting evidence-based reasoning and teaching in pre-service teachers

 Given this situation, the project investigates further into the reasons behind this lack of evidence-based reasoning in pre-service teachers.
 In contrast to previous research, we address this endeavour in a two-fold way: on the plain of cognitive processes, we apply a script perspective (Schank, 1999) and investigate the cognitive activities of pre- and in-service teachers, as well as educational researchers when solving pedagogical problems, using contrastive analyses.
 On the plain of content, the type (scientific vs. experiential) and amount of knowledge used to address the problems is analysed (Study 1).

 In Studies 2 and 3, we use experimental designs to explore the benefits of different support mechanisms (specific presentation formats of scientific evidence, process- and reflection-prompts) to foster evidence-based reasoning with regard to both plains and develop effective evidence-based reasoning scripts in students.

 Further project members:

-Jessica Gröninger (former student research assistant)
+Jessica Gröninger (student research assistant)